Course Overview

 Study, Assessment and Qualifications

-September to January – ESOL Speaking and Listening skills
+October to January – ESOL Speaking and Listening skills

-February to June – ESOL Reading and Writing skills
+April to June – ESOL Writing Skills

 Each course is tailored to your needs with a mixture of internal assessment and exam opportunities with recognised Exam Boards.
 We cover a mixture of grammar, vocabulary and different learning activities to make lessons fun and enjoyable.